-Introduction 2
+Introduction

-Master of Science Program with an Emphasis in Child Life 5
+Master of Science in Child Life Program 5

 Benefit of a Degree in Human Development and Family Science 5

 1. Study in Human Development and Family Science and Child Life 5

 2. Research

 Advisors and Committees 6

 1. Temporary Advisor

-2. Major Professor
+2. Major Professor 6

 3. Advisory Committee 6

 Curriculum 7

-1. Coursework Requirement
+1. Coursework Requirements

-3. Research Methodology Requirements
+3. Research Methodology Requirements 8

-4. Professional Seminar
+4. Professional Seminar 8

 Thesis 8

-1. Master's Thesis
+1. Master's Thesis 8

-2. Clinical Project
+2. Clinical Project 8

 Time Line for Completing the Program 9

 Continuous Enrollment Requirement 9

 Child Life Practicum 9

 Child Life Internship 9

-1. When to Intern
+1. When to Intern 10

-2. Internship Application Process
+2. Internship Application Process 10

-3. Previous Practica or Internships
+3. Previous Practica or Internships 10

-Volunteer Work
+Volunteer Work 11

-Professional Development
+Professional Development 11

-1. Membership in the Association of Child Life Professionals (ACLP) and Other H
+1. Membership in the Association of Child Life Professionals (ACLP) and Other Professional

 Organizations

 2. Conferences

-3. Presentations
+3. Presentations 12

 Master's Portfolio Requirements

 1. Professional Presentation:

 2. Teaching and/or Outreach (at least 2 of the following are required)

 3. Professional Citizenship/Leadership

 Graduate Assistants

-1. Minimum Enrollment for Students on Assistantship 15
+1. Minimum Enrollment for Students on Assistantship

 2. Awarding Assistantships

 3. Assignment

 4. Evaluation

 5. Continuation

-Additional Policies .
-18 Appendix A: Program of Study for Master of Science in Human Development and Family Science with an Emphasis in Child Life (Thesis and Non-Thesis Options) .
-19 Appendix B: Frequently Asked Questions about Child Life .
-20 Appendix C: Steps to Complete a Thesis Prospectus .
-23 Procedures for Thesis Defense Using Manuscript Style for Thesis 23 24 Upon Completion of the Defense Thesis Submission 24 25 Appendix D: Steps to Complete a Clinical Project .
-26 Appendix E: Master's Portfolio Checklist .
-28 Appendix F: Sample Cover Page for the Portfolio .
-29 Appendix G: Master's Portfolio Approval by Advisory Committee .
-30 Appendix H: Master's Student Guest Lecture Evaluation Form .
-31 Appendix I: Graduate Assistant Evaluation Form .
-32 Appendix J: Graduate Study Forms .
-33
+Additional Policies 17

-Master of Science Program with an Emphasis in Child Life
+Appendix A: Sample Program of Study for Master of Science in Human Development Science with an Emphasis in Child Life (Thesis and Non-Thesis Option •

+Appendix B: Steps to Complete a Thesis 19

+Prospectus Procedures for Thesis Defense 19

+4. Procedures for Thesis Defense 19

+5. Using Manuscript Style for Thesis 20

+6. Upon Completion of the Defense 20

+7. Thesis Submission 21

+Appendix C: Steps to Complete a Clinical Project 22

+Appendix E: Master's Portfolio Checklist 24

+Appendix F: Sample Cover Page for the Portfolio 25

+Appendix G: Master's Portfolio Approval by Advisory Committee 26

+Appendix H: Master's Student Guest Lecture Evaluation Form 27

+Appendix I: Graduate Assistant Evaluation Form 28

+Appendix J: Graduate Study Forms 29

+Master of Science in Child Life Program

-The M. S. program with an emphasis in Child Life is designed for students to pursue a graduate degree in preparation for working with children and families in healthcare settings.
+The Master of Science program in Child Life is designed for students to pursue a graduate degree in preparation for working with children and families in healthcare settings.
 This program allows a dual focus on the study of issues and development in children and families, along with theory, practice, and research in Child Life.
 Students in this emphasis will complete the required Human Development and Family Science and Child Life coursework listed in their program of study (see Appendix A).
-Upon fulfillment of the program requirements, students will graduate with a Master of Science degree in Human Development and Family Science with an Emphasis in Child Life.
+Upon fulfillment of the program requirements, students will graduate with a Master of Science degree in Child Life.
 For further information and a list of frequently asked questions and answers on this program, see Appendix B.